RandomMeas

 RandomMeas.DenseShadowMethod

-Construct a DenseShadow object from a precomputed probability tensor.
+Construct a DenseShadow object from a precomputed measurement probability tensor.

 Arguments

-• G::Vector{Float64} (optional): Vector of G values to account for measurement errors (default: 1.0 for all sites).
+• G::Vector{Float64} (optional): Vector of G values to account for measurement errors and noise (robust shadows).
+Each element corresponds to a qubit/site.
+Default is 1.0 for all sites (no error mitigation).

 Returns